Aileen Wuornos: Early criminal activity

-In 1978, at the age of 22, she attempted suicide by shooting herself in the stomach.
-Between the ages of 14 and 22, she attempted suicide six times.
+In 1978, at age 22, she attempted suicide by shooting herself in the stomach.
+Between ages 14 and 22, she attempted suicide six times.
 On May 20, 1981, Wuornos was arrested in Edgewater, Florida, for the armed robbery of a convenience store, where she stole $35 and two packs of cigarettes.
 She was sentenced to prison on May 4, 1982, and released on June 30, 1983.
 On May 1, 1984, Wuornos was arrested for attempting to pass forged checks at a bank in Key West.
 On November 30, 1985, she was named as a suspect in the theft of a revolver and ammunition in Pasco County.

 On January 4, 1986, Wuornos was arrested in Miami and charged with car theft, resisting arrest, and obstruction of justice for providing identification bearing her aunt's name.
-Miami police officers found a .38-caliber revolver and a box of ammunition in the stolen car.
+Miami police officers found a .38 caliber revolver and a box of ammunition in the stolen car.
 On June 2, 1986, Volusia County deputy sheriffs detained Wuornos for questioning after a male companion accused her of pulling a gun in his car and demanding $200.
-Wuornos was found to be carrying spare ammunition, and police discovered a .22 pistol under the passenger seat she had occupied.
+Wuornos was found to be carrying spare ammunition, and police discovered a .22-caliber pistol under the passenger seat she had occupied.

-In 1986, 30-year-old Wuornos met 24-year-old Tyria Moore, a hotel maid, at a Daytona Beach gay bar called Zodiac.
+In 1986, 30-year-old Wuornos met 24-year-old Tyria Moore, a motel maid, at a Daytona Beach gay bar called Zodiac.
 They moved in together, and Wuornos supported them with her earnings as a prostitute.
 On July 4, 1987, Daytona Beach police detained Wuornos and Moore at a bar for questioning regarding an incident in which they were accused of assault and battery with a beer bottle.

 On March 12, 1988, Wuornos accused a Daytona Beach bus driver of assault.
 She claimed that he pushed her off the bus following a confrontation.
 Moore was listed as a witness to the incident.
-Later, at her trial, Wuornos stated: "It was love beyond imaginable.
+Later, at her trial, Wuornos stated, "It was love beyond imaginable.
 Earthly words cannot describe how I felt about Tyria."
 Before her execution, Wuornos claimed to still be in love with Moore.

-Murders
+Series of murders

-Wuornos murdered seven men within a period of 12 months.
-All the men were drivers between the ages of 40 to 65.
+Wuornos murdered seven men within 12 months.
+All the men were motorists between ages 40 and 65.